heremitahurbano764-cmd/Ursa-Matriz_Baruch_Spinosa.md/README.md

 ---

 ## Licensing, Research & Partnerships
-This repository serves as the official public record of conceptual ownership for the **Ursa Matrix** framework.
+This repository serves as the official public record of conceptual ownership for the **Ursa Matriz IA** framework.

 The author is available for:
 1. Academic and scientific research collaborations.